 Results 1–8 of 8 for "Review"X related to "Living in Prison: The Ecology of..."
-Refine Your Search Refine Your Search TopicBullying (1)Children (1)Lesbian, gay, bisexual, transgender (1)Sexuality (1)Teens (1)Document TypeReviewXYear2012 (1)2011 (1)Author/ContributorDevinney, Helen (1)Downing, David L. (1)Eisold, Barbara (1)Hartman, Stephen (1)Mills, Jon (1) 3 more... [+] Reynaga-Abiko, Geneva (1)Ruth, Richard (1)Tasso, Anthony F. (1)Hide details Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 3.The Dissociative Mind (Book Review)In The Dissociative Mind, Elizabeth Howell seeks to provide a more substantial integration between psychoanalysis and traumatology and provides a superb inquiry into the question of trauma, dissociation, psychopathology, and the theoretical frameworks that guide our conceptual formulations and modes of clinical practice.
-Review 4.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012)5.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
-It also describes a different culture of childhood and its effects.Review 6.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 7.Imagine There’s no Woman: Ethics and Sublimation (Book Review)Copjec focuses on the critical analysis of several key concepts in psychoanalysis, using the arts and philosophy as support.
+Refine Your Search Refine Your Search TopicBullying (1)Children (1)Lesbian, gay, bisexual, transgender (1)Sexuality (1)Teens (1)Document TypeReviewXYear2012 (1)2011 (1)Author/ContributorDevinney, Helen (1)Downing, David L. (1)Eisold, Barbara (1)Hartman, Stephen (1)Mills, Jon (1) 3 more... [+] Reynaga-Abiko, Geneva (1)Ruth, Richard (1)Stafford, Mark (1)Hide details Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 2.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)3.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 4.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 5.The Dissociative Mind (Book Review)In The Dissociative Mind, Elizabeth Howell seeks to provide a more substantial integration between psychoanalysis and traumatology and provides a superb inquiry into the question of trauma, dissociation, psychopathology, and the theoretical frameworks that guide our conceptual formulations and modes of clinical practice.
+Review 6.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012)7.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 8.Imagine There’s no Woman: Ethics and Sublimation (Book Review)Copjec focuses on the critical analysis of several key concepts in psychoanalysis, using the arts and philosophy as support.
 Throughout the work, we are taken on a journey with Freud, Lacan, Kant, and various filmmakers as companions, only to leave them all behind in a synthesis of information that is uniquely Copjec’s own.
 Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–8 of 8 for "Review"X related to "Living in Prison: The Ecology of..."